 If your organization has customers you must have a customer-centric team in order to succeed.
 Customer-centricity should permeate every level of the organization, and all the processes that help your teams be productive.
 At Tandem we spend most of our time working with customers and over the years have learned how to build a team that’s fixated on customer satisfaction and success.
-Whether building a Ruby-on-Rails web application, a mobile iOS app, or a highly scalable back-end system in Clojure, customers are the constant.
+Whether building a Ruby-on-Rails web application or a highly scalable back-end system in Clojure, customers are the constant.

 It may seem obvious, but if you hire folks that are customer focused then your team will be customer focused.
 Evaluating whether a candidate has this instinct or not is difficult but possible.
 Our hiring process involves two full days of candidates working alongside team members on actual client work.
 This gives us the opportunity to listen to the types of questions that indicate client focus:

 - “So, what’s the business value they’re getting from this feature?”